 Atlanta Campaign Now

 There's much to see, but not nearly as comprehensive, outside of the Kennesaw Mountain Battlefield, than historian and history tourists would like.
 But there are plenty of battle markers down many roads, and battlefields of Resaca, Pickett's Mill, and Dallas to explore that are well worth a visit, even to modest Civil War fans.
-The Atlanta History Center, once the new Whitaker Cyclorama Center is open, will contain perhaps the most compelling remnant about the Atlanta Campaign story, the Battle of Atlanta Cyclorama, in process of refurbishment.
+The Atlanta History Center, with the new Whitaker Cyclorama Center now open as of February 2019, contains perhaps the most compelling remnant about the Atlanta Campaign story, the Battle of Atlanta Cyclorama, now refurbished.
 Of course, some will consider Gone With the Wind a better representation.
 That's up to you to decide, of course.

 T-Shirts and Souvenirs